 This section provides tax information on U.S. savings bonds.
 It explains how to report the interest income on these bonds and how to treat transfers of these bonds.

 U.S. savings bonds currently offered to individuals include Series EE bonds and Series I bonds.

-For other information on U.S. savings
+For other information on U.S. savings bonds, write to:

 For Series HH/H: